 As if it were not preferable for the world to

 Havana's public library are of Raul Castro

-and Che Guevara, Farrell Dobbs, presidential
+and Che Guevara.
+Farrell Dobbs, presidential

 candidate of the Socialist Workers party, in

 The two portraits on this display in

 sink rather than to live with a lie."

-the foreground.
+phere.

-independence fighters, and unlike Peking, has refused to recognize their government.
-His Cuba and Latin America are public challenge of the role of today the focal point in the U.S. imperialism in Cuba and struggle between the U.S. and Latin America should be However, the fact that the taken a much sharper form Soviet leader could dare chalsince the summit blowup last lenge the Monroe Doctrine May.
-The exchange of warnings through which the U.S. has claimed undisputed hegemony plane incident two months to over the Western hemisphere, the day after the U-2 was and back up a country so long downed has brought this to a regarded as the private domain of the U.S. and so near its Moscow's harsh rejoinders borders, shows two things.
-It indicates how much the ascending revolution in Latin America has tilted the balance of forces in the world to the between the two major powers detriment of the U.S. And it proves how vulnerable Washington has become, and how much its reckless course of opposition to the demands of the Cuban people has alienated and isolated the United States. further reconnaissance flights were made over Soviet territory ance at Paris that they would be Writes Castro About Oil Jobs The Vancouver, British Co-Khrushchev has nevertheless lumbia, local of the Oil, Chemicontinued to indicate that he cal and Atomic Workers' Unhas not dropped his policy of "peaceful coexistence."
-In the Castro asking about job opportunities in the three refineries taken over by his government.
-The local said it has lost 150 members in the past eighteen months. · Many of them had been laid off from local refineries and others left because The letter accused the oil companies of making increasing profits while laying off employees.
-The secretary of the local said that "as trade unionists it is our duty to explore every means of helping our members who have lost their His letter promised that if Castro sent enough literature on wages, living conditions, etc., the union "will distribute every bit of it.'
+Washington can easily eli-diplomatic aims.
+When he minate Cuba's need for mili- wanted to curry favor with the independence fighters, and unlike Peking, has refused to recognize their government.
+His Cuba and Latin America are public challenge of the role of of the U.S. and so near its Moscow's harsh rejoinders borders, shows two things.
+It indicates how much the ascending revolution in Latin America has tilted the balance of forces in the world to the detriment of the U.S. And it proves how vulnerable Washington has become, and how much its reckless course of opposition to the demands of the Cuban people has alienated and isolated the United States. ance at Paris that they would be Writes Castro About Oil Jobs The Vancouver, British Columbia, local of the Oil, Chemicontinued to indicate that he cal and Atomic Workers' Unhas not dropped his policy of "peaceful coexistence."
+In the Castro asking about job opportunities in the three refineries this is a way of indicating that taken over by his government.
+The local said it has lost 150 given up their basic aim of members in the past eighteen months. · Many of them had been laid off from local re-Meanwhile they are taking fineries and others left because The letter accused the oil companies of making increasing profits while laying off employees.
+The secretary of the local said that "as trade unionists it is our duty to explore every means of helping our members who have lost their His letter promised that if Castro sent enough literature on wages, living conditions, etc., the union "will distribute every bit of it."
 Canada's jobless for May set a postwar high of 399,000, some struggles of small nations One in every 14 men and women in the labor force is unemployed.
+Advertisement face.